Rose Bud Thorn Exercise

 Of course this information can be used in a therapeutic setting to check in on more sensitive topics as well.

 The first set of information consists of things (e.g., actions, events, ideas, other good things) that have worked or gone well.
-These encompass your celebratory moments, successes, and/or things to continue doing.
-Anything designated under the rose category is something positive that happened.
+These encompass your celebratory moments, successes, and/or things to continue doing, giving yourself a little positive feedback for things that look pretty good and to look forward to in the future.

 The second set of data pertains to areas that allow for development.
 This can look like ideas that you have started to develop but not quite completed or a topic that you may be looking forward to learning more about.
-Also, this can be an event or activity that you are excited to experience or try.
-Anything under the bud group calls for something requiring growth and nurture.

-The third and final set of information entails anything that may be challenging or needing support.
-These reflect things that cause stress or experiences that prove to be difficult.
 To help address this, ask yourself: “What do I wish would have turned out better?”
 Anything considered a thorn would be things that neither went well nor worked.

 Over time, you may uncover themes and patterns, which, in turn, helps further your understanding of yourself or item under evaluation.